-The below diagram demonstrates how to combine channels and content formats to support your multi channel strategy.
-Each piece of content you create provides a potential touchpoint with your target audience, prompting them to build accumulative knowledge of your brand as they travel through the B2B buyer experience journey.
+The below diagram demonstrates how to combine digital channels and content formats to support your multichannel strategy.
+Each piece of content you create provides a potential touchpoint with your target audience, prompting them to build accumulative knowledge of your brand as they travel through the B2B customer journey.

-One of the key takeaways from our market research analysis is that an integrated multi channel approach is vital to achieving a unified cross-channel experience.
-A truly integrated multi channel strategy should see prospects move seamlessly towards a conversion point.
+One of the key takeaways from our market research analysis is that an integrated multichannel approach is vital to achieving a unified cross-channel marketing experience.
+A truly integrated multichannel strategy should see prospects move seamlessly towards a conversion point.
 It helps your audiences move around the user journey, seeing your message often and across multiple channels to drive brand awareness and interest in your product or service.

-Embrace a more holistic, connected approach to messaging.
-Engage less as stages in the marketing funnel and focus more on meeting potential customers in the key moments that they absorb relevant content.
+Instead, embrace a more holistic, connected approach to messaging.
+Engage less as stages in the marketing funnel and focus more on meeting potential customers in the key moments they absorb relevant content.
 Surround your audiences with immersive content experiences across channels to keep them circling your channel ecosystem for a more unified cross-channel feel, ultimately working towards your end goal of conversion.

-Aligned messaging to buyer stage and channel context
+Align messaging to the customer journey and channel context

 Direct response initiatives are high on the agenda for B2B marketers, with 30% currently utilizing Direct Marketing and 42% intending to invest more in the channel this year.
-Driving data driven messaging and content to tightly defined audiences is clearly being leveraged in today’s multi channel strategy, but how do you ensure messaging is aligned to each stage of the B2B buyer journey?
+Driving data-driven messaging and content to tightly defined audiences is clearly being leveraged in today’s multichannel marketing approach, but how do you ensure messaging is aligned to each stage of the B2B buyer journey?

 Sequential messaging relies on channels but with a focus on devices.
 It involves using a series of ads including banner ads, social media posts, emails and so on to target likely buyers across various devices.
-The sequence of messaging essentially tells a story, while the audience are completely unaware that it is doing so.
-The story effectively resonates with the target buyer and persuades them to convert.
+The sequence of messaging essentially tells a story that resonates with the target buyer and persuades them to convert.